9 Best Kids Meal Delivery Services in 2021

-Feel like you’re out of time, energy and appetizing ideas when it comes to feeding your family?
-Kids meal delivery services can help by taking stress out of mealtimes.
+Feel like you’re out of time, energy and appetizing ideas when it comes to feeding the smallest members of your family?
+Kids meal delivery services deliver tasty and nutritious meals that can help take the stress out of mealtime.

 Here’s how it works: Choose whether you’d like to receive 6 meals per week (good for 1 kid), 12 per week (recommended for 1-2 kids), or 24 meals per week (for 2-3 kids), then head over to their menu to explore what’s being offered.

-Recent dishes include a cheesy veggie casserole with broccoli and corn (a gluten-free option packed with calcium, fiber, and Vitamin C), pizza bagel and veggies (which can be served warm or cold), garden vegetable chili and quinoa (a vegetarian meal which features tomatoes, squash, carrots, beans and lentils).
+Recent dishes include a cheesy veggie casserole with broccoli and corn (a gluten-free option packed with calcium, fiber, and Vitamin C), pizza bagel and veggies (which can be served warm or cold), and a garden vegetable chili and quinoa (a vegetarian meal which features tomatoes, squash, carrots, beans, and lentils).

 Age range: 12 months to 12 years, with an emphasis on children ages 3 to 6 years old